 I love to write short stories that offer inspiration to those who read them.
-I have decided to capture these stories in a book that I hope to publish in 2017 (or maybe 2018).
+I have decided to capture these stories, like My Saab Story, in a book that I hope to publish in 2017 (or maybe 2018).
 Every few months, I send out another chapter that I am considering for the book so that I can get some feedback.
 Please note each story is only the introduction to the chapter, not the entire chapter.
 I value your comments, thoughts, and observations- so please send them to me!

 On May 14, 1983 I bought a red Saab 900S Turbo.
 370,000 miles and 33 years later, I still drive it to work every day.
 When I wash it, it almost looks brand new, and each year around its birthday I get the Saab detailed.
 When it is clean and shiny it always seems to drive a little faster and the engine seems to purr more than rattle.
 Driving around, I receive the occasional honks and thumbs ups from people who probably still wish they had their old Saabs.
 My car has survived fender benders, break-ins, and trunks full of Little League baseball equipment or home improvement materials.
 As much as friends might have expected me to get a new car years ago, I just can’t pull the trigger.
 God willing, I think the Saab is here to stay.

 I’m 62, and I must admit it seems a little strange to drive the same car I bought when I was 28.
 But why not?
 It works, looks good, is very safe, and still gets 25 miles to the gallon.
 I can afford a new car, so it is not about saving money.
 It’s actually probably more expensive to keep it running seeing as how parts are tricky to find and there aren’t many Saab mechanics around anymore.